1.0 Introduction

 Before running the Venafi script, perform the following steps to configure the script:

-Perform either of the following two methods:Refer to https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md to download the VCert for Venafi TPP.
-Log in to Venafi TPP node using the service account assigned to Venafi.
+Perform either of the following two methods:Refer to the https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md to download the VCert for Venafi TPP.
+Log in to the Venafi TPP node using the service account assigned to Venafi.

-ORRefer to https://github.com/Venafi/vcert/blob/master/README-CLI-CLOUD.md to download the Venafi CLI if you are using Venafi as a service.
+ORRefer to the https://github.com/Venafi/vcert/blob/master/README-CLI-CLOUD.md to download the Venafi CLI if you are using Venafi as a service.

 Set up the Headers and Body in the Venafi script for authenticating to Venafi.
 Refer to the Readme file in the package.

-On Windows Web Server that has IIS installed, use
+On a Windows Web Server that has IIS installed, use

 Vcert